Policies for rockandwater.net mailing lists

 RECIPIENTS: DO NOT include large lists of recipients in addition to the mailing list address.
 Especially DO NOT Bcc those recipients.
 (Why?
 Because you will cause some people to get the message twice -- for which they will complain to us; because you will cause some people to ask to be removed from a mailing list they're not on; because you will cause some people not to get the message at all since the maximum header size will be exceeded.
 And because this is a really rude.
 If you want people to see traffic sent to the list, ask them to subscribe to it.)

 UNSUBSCRIBING: Don't even think about sending an "unsubscribe" message to the mailing entire list.
-Hint: "majordomo".
+Hint: "-request".

 JUNK: Do not send junk traffic like: unrelated jokes, virus warnings, chain letters, urban legends, spam.
 If you have antivirus protection on your computer/network, make certain that it does not emit warnings via mail.